account arrow-down arrow-left arrow-right closecontact-us emailFacebookheart instagramjoin linkedin phonepinterestplaysearch twitteryoutube

 River Soar Navigation and Grand Union Canal Leicester Section – 5th to 10th April

-Left – Boaters being welcomed by Canal & River Trust volunteers at Kilby Bridge on the Soar Navigation – by Hazel Owen.
+Right – Boaters being welcomed by Canal & River Trust volunteers at Kilby Bridge on the Soar Navigation – by Hazel Owen.
 Below, Banner at Kings Lock, Soar Navigation on 6th April – by Herbert Eppel, and below that, Canal & River Trust removing old lock gates at Birstall Lock on 7th April – by Claudia Jacklin

-Right – Fund Britain’s Waterways and Canal & River Trust banners at Birstall Lock by Allyson Marr.
+Left – Fund Britain’s Waterways and Canal & River Trust banners at Birstall Lock by Allyson Marr.
 Below – Boaters at Soar Boating Club on 7th April – by Claudia Jacklin.
 Underneath, video by narrowboat Super ‘B’ of the flotilla leaving the Soar Boating Club and continuing onto the Grand Union Canal Leicester section on 7th April.

-Left – heading up Foxton Locks on 9th April.
+Right – heading up Foxton Locks on 9th April.
 Below – awaiting to head up the locks.
 Both photos by Hazel Owen.

 Flotilla on the Trent 1st to 4th April